CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

     ![](.././media/variableazlogin.png "azlogin")

-1. Copy the below command to a notepad and then replace as mentioned below and run the command in ubuntu-k8s VM SSH session that is opened in putty:
+1. Copy the below command to any text editor

-   - You have to replace **<githubusername>** in the below command with your github account username that you are using to perform the lab and signed in above.

    ```
    az k8sconfiguration create --name cluster-config --cluster-name microk8s-cluster --resource-group $ResourceGroup --operator-instance-name cluster-config --operator-namespace cluster-config --repository-url https://github.com/<githubusername>/arc-k8s-demo --scope cluster --cluster-type connectedClusters
    ```

+1. Then, replace as mentioned below and run the command in ubuntu-k8s VM SSH session that is opened in putty:

+   - You have to replace **<githubusername>** in the previous command with your username of the GitHub account to which you had forked the repository.

-   The output should be as shown:
+   Once you execute, the output will be as shown:

    ![](.././media/04.png)